kaigong1988/project-catwalk/README.md

-# project-catwalk
+# Project Catwalk - Retail Web Portal

-Client facing web-portal designed following a 26 page business requirements document.
-Build with React, Express, HTML, Bootstrap, and deployed via AWS EC2
+This project was build out by 3 developers over the course of two weeks.
+The app is built to the specifications of a 24 page business requirement document.
+The primary technologies used are React (with React Hooks and custom styled components), with Express to render data from a headless API, Material UI for certain components, and CSS for general styling and custom component design.

-## Building and running on localhost
+## Building and installing env

 First install dependencies: